 Additional Information and Qualifying Criteria

-Please note: It's extremely important that victims and survivors applying for U Visas and T Visas obtain required certifications and accurately complete and submit all applicable application forms and documentation.
+It's extremely important when applying for U Visas and T Visas to obtain required certifications and accurately complete and submit all applicable application forms and documentation.
 Obtaining legal assistance with the application process is recommended.
-Some local domestic and sexual violence agencies offer no-cost or low-cost legal services to the survivors they serve to assist with this process.
-The Legal Aid Foundation of Los Angeles is one of the local law firms that provides assistance to immigrant victims and survivors.
-A partial listing of local agencies which provide legal assistance with the U Visa and T Visa application process may also be found through the Los Angeles County District Attorney's Office-U Visas/T-Visas.
+Some local hotline agencies offer related no-cost or low-cost legal services to the survivors they serve.

 Law Enforcement and Judicial System Rights